Idaho Court Records

 Phone: (208) 658–2000

 The Public Records Act mandates that record custodians respond to a public request within three (3) business days.
 However, if the request requires extensive research, the Department has leeway to respond within ten (10) business days.
 Furthermore, paragraph 10 of the Act grants the Department the ability to charge nominal fees for reproducing the records sought.
-In some cases, the record custodian may waive the associated fees or allow the requester to copy for free.
+Sometimes, the record custodian may waive the associated fees or allow the requester to copy for free.
 If the Department does charge for processing a request, the Department will estimate associated costs and only process the record request after confirming payment.

 How Can I Find an Inmate for Free in Idaho?